mhahnFr/mhahnFr/README.md

 <a href="https://www.jetbrains.com/clion/" target="_blank" title="JetBrains"> <img src="https://github.com/devicons/devicon/raw/master/icons/jetbrains/jetbrains-original.svg" alt="JetBrains" width="40" height="40"/></a>
 </p>

-Currently I am studying at the **42 Heilbronn**.
+Currently, I am studying at the **42 Heilbronn**.

 The [42 Heilbronn] is a coding school with a completely new educational design.
 There are no teachers, everyone is learning by everyone.
 This design, called ``peer learning``, challenges traditional education principles very successfully.
-My repositories that belong to projects of the [42 Heilbronn] are preceeded by ``42cursus``.
+My repositories that belong to projects of the [42 Heilbronn] are preceded by ``42cursus``.
-More informations about the [42 Heilbronn] can be found on their
+More information about the [42 Heilbronn] can be found on their
 website: [42heilbronn.de](https://www.42heilbronn.de/learncoderepeat).
 My 42 intra profile can be found [here](https://profile.intra.42.fr/users/mhahn).